gitcoinco/gitcoin-checker/README.md

 ### Bugsnag

-Set BUGSNAG_API_KEY if you would like to receive errors from both the frontend and backend..
+Set BUGSNAG_API_KEY if you would like to receive errors from both the frontend and backend.